SrrihithaVarikooti18/IRCTC-API/README.md

 ## **Problem Statement**

-Welcome to the IRCTC Railway Management System!
-The system allows users to check available trains between two stations, see how many seats are available, and book a seat if available.
-The system uses real-time data to handle multiple users, ensuring that race conditions are handled efficiently during seat booking.

-This system has two main roles: **Admin** and **User**.
-Admins can manage train data, while users can register, log in, check availability, and book seats.
+Hey there, Mr. X. You have been appointed to design a railway management system like IRCTC, where users can come on the platform and check if there are any trains available between 2 stations.
+The app will also display how many seats are available between any 2 stations and the user can book a seat if the availability > 0 after logging in.
+Since this has to be real-time and multiple users can book seats simultaneously, your code must be optimized enough to handle large traffic and should not fail while doing any bookings.
+If more than 1 users simultaneously try to book seats, only either one of the users should be able to book.
+Handle such race conditions while booking.
+There is a Role Based Access provision and 2 types of users would exist :
+1. Admin - can perform all operations like adding trains, updating total seats in a train, etc.
+2. Login users - can check availability of trains, seat availability, book seats, get booking details, etc.

 ---